 - It is well accepted that burning after herbiciding is one of the most effective techniques for successfully restoring Phragmites-infested sites.
-It gets rid of the nitrogen source from dead Phragmites and opens up the site for native plant regeneration and more effective follow-up treatments. - Burning has the added advantage of killing seeds, which are now considered a significant propagule source for Phragmites. - Winter burning or spring burning before green-up has long been recommended.
+It gets rid of the nitrogen source from dead Phragmites and opens the site for native plant regeneration and more effective follow-up treatments. - Burning has the added advantage of killing seeds, which are a significant propagule source for Phragmites. - Winter burning or spring burning before green-up has long been recommended and is most commonly utilized.

-- There are conflicting opinions about early burns conducted in June and conflicting efficacy studies. - Burning prior to mid-July must take into account non-target impacts to native plants and animals, including nesting birds.
-Recommended herbicides are non-selective.
+- There are conflicting opinions and efficacy studies about early burns conducted in June; some studies conclude that it reduces flower production in the fall, reducing seed production and dispersal. - Burning prior to mid-July must consider non-target impacts to native plants and animals, including nesting birds.
+Recommended herbicides are non-selective. - Burning produces methane, which contributes to greenhouse gas emissions. - Phragmites biomass has been noted to resist shoreline erosion in the Atlantic coastal zone. - Phragmites biomass may be better at sequestering carbon than native marsh plants but note the discussion in the introduction to this summary.